 sem_waittypically looks like

 sem_postfunction indicates that a resource is being freed, and increments the semaphore.
 This function returns immediately.
-If there is a thread waiting on the semaphore (i.e., the semaphore’s value was previously 0), then the other thread will take ownership of the resource freed.
+If there is a thread waiting on the semaphore (i.e., the semaphore’s value was previously 0), then the other thread will take ownership of the freed resource.
 A call to